How We Score & Rank LLMs in Prophet Arena

 🔍 Remark for careful readers

-) in an event are mutually exclusive.
-While this assumption holds naturally in certain cases (e.g. sports betting on which team will win the championship), it can be seriously violated in other cases (e.g. the markets “Bitcoin price will be above \(100,000" and "Bitcoin price will be above \)100,500” are actually highly correlated).
+In the setup above (and the rest of the post), we considered a simplified setting where all the potential outcomes (or markets) in an event are mutually exclusive.
+While this assumption holds naturally in certain cases (e.g. sports betting on which team will win the championship), it can be seriously violated in other cases (e.g. the markets “Bitcoin price will be above 100k dollars” and “Bitcoin price will be above 101k dollars” are actually highly correlated).
 Fortunately, even in the general case, the Brier score can generalize easily, but other metrics mentioned below might require extra approximation or adaptation.
 We will detail the generalized version of our scoring/ranking methods in the upcoming paper.

 The final (averaged) Brier score is then calculated across all events: